astro313/FirstYear/mod1/response.md

   a comparison with these object will have relatively lower uncertainties.
 We have added a compilation of SMG and type-2 QSOs properties to the Table.
 Please see the table notes and comments for details.
-We have incoporated a comparison to these sample-averaged values in our conclusion as well.
+We have incorporated a comparison to these sample-averaged values in our conclusion as well.

 -- need to re-write this. we would have seen at least two of these in